 The Keweenaw Mountain Lodge offers family-friendly mountain bike trails for all skill levels.

-Churning Rapids is a private trail system open to non-motorized use.
-Several loops offer distances up to 12 miles of moderate to difficult trails featuring woods, bridges, bogs, streams, and fun singletrack.
+Churning Rapids is a trail system on private land and is open to the public for non-motorized use.
+Several loops offer distances around 20 miles of moderate to difficult trails featuring woods, bridges, bogs, streams, and fun singletrack.
 Other bikers, hikers and horses may be present…please stay off trails during early spring and other wet times of the year.
 Lodging, dining and services nearby.

 This trail system offers two distinct trail areas with distances up to 18 miles of marked and unmarked single tracks and widened ski trails.
 This is moderate difficulty with rolling hills.
 Some ski trails are closed to biking, please obey signage.
 Lodging, dining and services nearby.